 The Redistricting Commission is charged with drawing district lines and approving final maps in "an open and transparent process enabling full public consideration of and comment on the drawing of district lines."
-(Id., art.
-XXI, § 2, subd. (b).)
-In drawing district lines, the members are directed to consider the following factors: compliance with the United States Constitution and the federal Voting Rights Act (42 U.S.C. § 1971 et seq.); geographic contiguity; geographic integrity of city, county, local neighborhood or local community of interest; geographic compactness; and, where possible, Senate districts comprised of two whole Assembly districts and Board of Equalization districts comprised of ten whole Senate districts.
 (Cal.
 Const., art.
+XXI, § 2, subd. (b).)
+In drawing district lines, the members are directed to consider numerous factors, in decreasing order of importance.
+(Id., art.
 XXI, § 2, subd. (d).)
 Approval of the maps requires the vote of at least nine members, and must include three votes each from the Democratic, Republican, and unaffiliated members.
 (Id., art.
 XXI, § 2, subd. (b)(5).)
 On August 15, 2011, the Commission certified to the Secretary of State the final maps for Congressional, Senatorial, Assembly, and Board of Equalization districts.
 (Ex.
-A-D to Request for Judicial Notice, see Cal.
+A-D to Request for Judicial Notice; see Cal.
 Const., art.
 XXI, § 2, subd. (g).)
-These maps are scheduled take effect for the June 20, 2012 primary election.
+These maps took effect for the June 20, 2012 primary election; a referendum on the Senatorial map has qualified for the November 6, 2012 election.